mjberg/reading-and-writing/_pages/02_readings.md

    by Daniel H. Pink
    * Growth Mindset by Carol Dweck
    * The Biggest Bet: How I Learned to Pay Attention, master Myself, and Win by Maria Konnikova
+   * Never Split the Difference: Negotiating As If Your Life Depended On It by Chris Voss

    **Sales/Revenue**